Isaac Fitzgerald

-Isaac Fitzgerald is an American writer and author, best known for his 2022 memoir Dirtbag, Massachusetts.
+Isaac Fitzgerald is an American author and editor, best known for his award-winning 2022 memoir Dirtbag, Massachusetts.
+Fitzgerald is a frequent guest on The Today Show where he shares book recommendations.

+Early life and education

 He was born in Boston but spent much of his childhood in Athol, Massachusetts.
-Fitzgerald is a frequent guest on The Today Show where he shares book recommendations.
+Fitzgerald received his bachelor's degree from George Washington University, where he majored in political science and minored in philosophy.

+Career

 He joined The Rumpus, a literary magazine, as the first employee in 2009, 10 months after Stephen Elliott founded the publication.
 There he published essays by writers such as Roxane Gay and Cheryl Strayed.
 After four years at The Rumpus, he moved to publishing house McSweeney's to be the director of publicity.

 In 2013, he became the first book editor at BuzzFeed, where he also hosted a live morning show, "AM to DM," with writer and poet Saeed Jones.

-Fitzgerald is also the author of the children's book How to Be a Pirate.
-Fitzgerald is based in Brooklyn, New York.
+Fitzgerald is also the author of the children's book, How to Be a Pirate.

 Pen & Ink and Knives & Ink

 Fitzgerald has published two books about tattoos, both of which he co-wrote with the illustrator Wendy MacNaughton.
 The books describe the stories behind people's tattoos, collected and edited by Fitzgerald, with MacNaughton drawing illustrations of these tattoos.

 Michigan Quarterly Review described Pen & Ink: Tattoos and the Stories Behind Them (2014) as "a strikingly illustrated, curated showcase of tattoos," whose backstories "detail heartrending tragedies, funny accidents, and all manner of circumstances in between."

 Fitzgerald and MacNaughton published a sequel in 2016, Knives & Ink: Chefs and the Stories Behind Their Tattoos.
+"The ensuing sixty-five stories run alternately cheeky and earnest, and come from Michelin chefs and scrappy line workers.
+Collectively, the tales offer a vivid glimpse into cooks’ lives and creative processes, and prove, once and for all, that chefs take their tattoos almost as seriously as their knives."